mikeAdamss/tidychef/_sources/how-to-use-this-book.md

 ## Quick Start

-- Start with **[Chapter 1: Basics](https://mikeadamss.github.io/tidychef/basics.html)**.
+- ➡️ Start here: **[Chapter 1: Basics](https://mikeadamss.github.io/tidychef/basics.html)**.
 This introduces TidyChef’s core concepts and how to apply them.

 - Then move on to the **[Examples](https://mikeadamss.github.io/tidychef/examples.html)**.
 These are presented in _roughly_ increasing order of complexity.